FarzeenZainab/nestjs-backend-development/notes.md

 Incase of validation error, an exception will be thrown.

 We can start with configuring the validation pipe globally in the bootstrap function.
 This will validate the data

+### Updating Resource using PATCH

+The PATCH method updates the specific properties of a resource instead of a full update like PUT.

+We first have to find the resource using the ID and then update the properties.

+Params and Body can be of different types, and we can use DTOs to define the expected structure for each.